kuzzleio/kuzzle/docs/API.AMQP.md

 ## Introduction

-Kuzzle fully supports the [AMQP](https://www.amqp.org/) protocol, with no loss of functionalities over other means of communications.
-That means that you can fully and easily use Kuzzle with AMQP.
+Kuzzle fully supports the [AMQP](https://www.amqp.org/) protocol, experiencing no loss of functionalities with other means of communications.
+It means that you can fully and easily use Kuzzle with AMQP.

-Kuzzle embeds a MQ Broker service layer, supporting a variety of MQ protocols.
-This broker is a 2-way mean of communication between your application and Kuzzle, forwarding your queries to Kuzzle, and notifications/responses from Kuzzle back to your application.
+Kuzzle embeds a MQ Broker service layer supporting a variety of MQ protocols.
+This broker is a 2-way means of communication between your application and Kuzzle, forwarding your queries to Kuzzle, and notifications/responses from Kuzzle back to your application.

 The current implementation of our MQ Broker service uses [RabbitMQ](https://www.rabbitmq.com).